 Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version is available here: Rubrics.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Rubrics.

 The rubric editor is available via the advanced grading method management screen which in turn is available via the 'Advanced grading' link in the activity settings block.
 The editor lets you set the rubric form name, the description and the rubric itself.
 The editor lets you add new criteria and levels, delete them and change the criteria order.
 There are several rubric options that can be configured, too.
 For each criterion, the criterion description should be filled.
 For each level, the level definition and the number of points associated with the level should be specified.
 Neither the criterion description nor the level definition text fields support embedded images yet.